Vuxyn/Sorting-Algorithm-Comparison/README.md

 ## License

 This project is for educational purposes as part of the Algorithm and Data Structure course.
+Licensed under the [MIT License](https://github.com/Vuxyn/Sorting-Algorithm-Comparison/blob/main/LICENSE).